Young people come together for peace in Rwanda

 This week, Rwandans across the country will come together to mark the 24th anniversary of the Genocide against the Tutsi.
 The commemoration this year calls on all Rwandans to Remember, Unite, Renew.

 Remembering and uniting to build a renewed life is also at the heart of the work International Alert does in Rwanda, particularly in our work with young people, who have grown up in the shadow of the genocide.

-The devastating consequences of the 100-day genocide in 1994 which led to the deaths of over 1 million people - mostly ethnic Tutsis and moderate Hutus- is likely to affect Rwandans for generations.
+The devastating consequences of the 100-day genocide in 1994 which led to the deaths of more than one million people – mostly ethnic Tutsis and moderate Hutus – is likely to affect Rwandans for generations.

 The genocide challenged social constructs, affected relationships and social cohesion.
 In its aftermath, survivors and perpetrators of violence have had to live together in the same communities.
 This has generally worked, but for some, living together has led to more trauma and frustration, hindering reconciliation and genuine healing.

 The most affected group have been the youth.
 Many young people in Rwanda have grown up with the legacy of the genocide, shrouded in confusion, with their views mostly influenced by their parents.

 If Rwanda is to achieve genuine reconciliation, it must find ways of addressing the psychosocial wounds and transgenerational trauma of its youth.
 Focusing on young people will help them redefine shattered relationships, and build a better future.

 This is why International Alert’s Duhuze Rwanda project works with young people to build trust, and provides psychosocial support to promote an inclusive reconciliation process.

 Dialogue is key to bridging differences and healing wounds.
 Through a combination of dialogue forums – permanent “hearing spaces” set up within the community– we bring together young people from families of genocide survivors, perpetrators, ex-combatants, and marginalized communities, to discuss the effects of the genocide.